mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-## Testing and Auditing
+## Testing: Because Security Systems Need Testing

+Look, I know testing isn't the most exciting part of building applications, but when you're dealing with HIPAA compliance and encryption, you can't afford to get it wrong.
+Comprehensive testing is essential.

-Comprehensive testing and auditing are essential for HIPAA compliance.
-Here's how I structure tests for both encryption and RBAC systems:
+Here's how I structure tests for both encryption and RBAC systems.
+The key is to test not just that things work, but that they work correctly under different scenarios.

-### Encryption Testing
+### Encryption Testing: Making Sure Your Data Stays Encrypted

+You need to test that your encryption actually works.
+This means testing that the same input produces the same encrypted output (for deterministic encryption), that different inputs produce different outputs (for random encryption), and that you can actually decrypt things when you need to.

 ```php
 <?php